 Executive Director Dr. Robert Teti, a veterinarian, found Bette with the arrow in her side at dinnertime.

-“I called her and she came over and I saw the arrow,” Dr. Teti said, a very surprising discovery, because no animal had previously been injured by an arrow.
-About 230 animals of many species live at the sanctuary, including six pigs.
+“I called her and she came over and I saw the arrow,” Dr. Teti said, a very surprising discovery, because no animal at the sanctuary had previously been injured by an arrow.
+About 230 animals of many species live there, including six pigs.

-The New Bolton Center team used a unique CT scanner from Neuroligica to evaluate Bette.
+The New Bolton Center team used a unique CT scanner from Neuroligica to evaluate Bette before surgery.
 Now in a month-long test period at New Bolton Center, the “computed tomography” scanner enables diagnostic evaluation of animals that previously could not be accomplished.